zeelsheladiya/OurDB-Database/README.md

 ## How can I contact them for any queries?
 If you need any help regarding this project feel free to contact us on our [LinkedIn](https://in.linkedin.com/in/zeel-sheladiya-772513176), [GitHub](https://github.com/zeelsheladiya) or [YouTube](https://www.youtube.com/watch?v=2e2Mfs0TdUI) account.

-## Features
-This database is very portable, user friendly and also in this database you can make your own syntax to execute the queries. there are lot's of feature there that you can use in this database.
-However, the main feature is that you can connect this database with this:
-- Light weight (size less than 2mb)
-- scalable
-- Can run cross platform (Windows ,Mac ,Linux)
-- Dynamically made database.
-Any developer can easily made changes
-- Files with own encryption and own extension .Ourdb
-- Even low end device like Arduino , raspberry pi can also run it.
-- It requires minimum c++ 17 standard compiler or above to run on any system
-- It is combination (NoSQL + SQL) because it doesn’t have schema for storing table but it has perfect syntax for creating query like SQL

 ## Table of Contents
 - [Scope Of The Project](#scope-of-the-project)
 - [Overview Of Existing Systems and Technologies](#scope-of-the-project)